hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 * check the swirlds.log for the text

 ```
 AddressBookInitializer: The loaded signed state is null.
-The candidateAddressBook is set to genesisSwirldState.updateStake(configAddressBook, null).
+The candidateAddressBook is set to genesisSwirldState.updateWeight(configAddressBook, null).
 ```

 * check the directory `sdk/data/saved/address_book` for files
   * usedAddressBook_v1_<date>.txt
-    * **contains the addresses in the config.txt, all with stake 10. (differs from previous section)**
+    * **contains the addresses in the config.txt, all with weight 10. (differs from previous section)**
   * usedAddressBook_v1_<date>.txt.debug
     * The configuration address book is the same as what is in config.txt
     * the state saved address book was null